 • Protecting clients from insurance companies and the legal system

 Defendant Personal Injury Lawyers, on the other hand, will attempt to limit or nullify liability and damages due from their client by demonstrating the culpability of the claimant during the accident or trying to reach a settlement out of court.

-Becoming a Personal Injury Lawyer is a broadly similar process to qualifying as a Lawyer in any other practice area.
+So, how do you become a Personal Injury Lawyer?
+The route to qualification is a broadly similar process to qualifying as a Lawyer or Solicitor in any other practice area.

-Firstly, you must either complete a Bachelor of Laws (LLB) degree or an undergraduate degree in another subject followed by the Graduate Diploma in Law (GDL).
+Firstly, you must either complete a Bachelor of Law (LLB) degree or an undergraduate degree in another subject followed by the Graduate Diploma in Law (GDL).

-Following completion of your LLB or GDL, you must study the Legal Practice Course before undertaking a Personal Injury focused training contract with a law firm.
+Following completion of your LLB or GDL, you must study the Legal Practice Course (LPC) before undertaking a personal injury focused training contract with a law firm.

 • Outstanding negotiation, communication and presentation skills